Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This

-You can visit the Esplanade gardens and the statue of Gustave Eiffel, view the century-old lift machinery or stop by the fast-food restaurants and gift shop.
+You can visit the gardens and the statue of Gustave Eiffel, view the century-old lift machinery or stop by the fast-food restaurants and gift shop.

 No. It is the only Eiffel Tower level where entry is free.

 The most attractive feature on the first floor is the opaque, glass flooring.
 Along with this, you can visit popular restaurants, watch a cinema projection, shop at the boutique, and be a part of the seasonal cultural shows.

 Yes.
 You can take an elevator to the first floor.
-It is located in the East and West pillars of the Eiffel Tower.
+You can access the elevator from the East and West pillars of the Eiffel Tower.

 You can take the elevator or the stairs to the Eiffel Tower second floor.
 You can find the elevator in the East and West Pillars, while the staircase is located in the South Pillar.
 Ensure that you book your tickets in advance in case you decide to take the elevator.

 At the Eiffel Tower second floor, you can dine at the Jules Verne, a Michelin-star restaurant or at their in-house buffet.
 You can also stop for dessert at their Macaroon Bar.

 There’s only one way to get to the Eiffel Tower summit: via a separate elevator on the 2nd floor.
 You will have to take either the stairs or the elevator to the 2nd floor, and then board the elevator to the summit.
 The stairway to the summit is not accessible by the public.